 Will I work with animals?

 No. Interns do not work with animals.
-However, they may experience special online opportunities, like presentations from zoo professionals, to learn more about career paths associated with animals.
+However, they may experience special opportunities, like presentations from zoo professionals, to learn more about career paths associated with animals.

 Will there be an interview?